oktavianidewi/oktavianidewi.github.io/_posts/2022-06-20-setting-up-a-docker-compose-for-local-deployment.md

 categories: docker
 ---

-# Setting up a docker-compose for local deployment

 Hi there,

 In a working environment, we don’t always have a ‘safety place’ to test and play around with new tools, hence, doing experiment in local deployment still be our favorite things.
 Thankfully in this era, we have a tool named Docker, that make us easier to bring our production environment into the local computer.